-Typically the bus system is shared by multiple agents at the SMT level and at the processor core level of the processor topology.
-Thus multi-threaded application design should start with an approach to manage the bus bandwidth available to multiple processor agents sharing the same bus link in an equitable manner.
+In platforms with shared buses, the bus system is shared by multiple agents at the SMT level and at the processor core level of the processor topology.
+Thus multithreaded application design should start with an approach to manage the bus bandwidth available to multiple processor agents sharing the same bus link in an equitable manner.
 This can be done by improving the data locality of an individual application thread or allowing two threads to take advantage of a shared second-level cache (where such shared cache topology is available).